Pillowcase Sizes And Dimensions Guide

 For Removable Pillowcases

-Getting the size measurements of a removable pillowcase is exceedingly easy.
-Just go through the following steps to get accurate dimensions for all types of standard pillowcases:
+Getting the size measurements of a removable pillowcase is simple.
+Use the following steps to get accurate dimensions for all types of standard pillowcases:

 - Remove the pillowcase from the pillow, and flip it inside-out to reveal the seam.